WCramRTC/GA_Classes/Steps/Step5_DisplayingOurReciept.md

-﻿# Step 5 - Displaying Our Reciept
+﻿# Step 5 - Displaying Our Receipt

 With our final step, were going to
 * Add a single instance of a `ShoppingCart`